hasenbanck/romu/README.md

  * `getrandom` - Uses the `getrandom` crate to create a seed of high randomness.
 Enabled by default.
  * `unstable_tls` - Uses the unstable `thread_local` feature of Rust nightly.
 Improves the call times to the thread local functions greatly.
- * `unstable_simd` - Uses the unstable `std::simd` crate of Rust nightly to provide special SIMD versions of the generator which can be used to create large amount of random data fast.
+ * `unstable_simd` - Uses the unstable `std::simd` crate of Rust nightly to provide the SIMD versions of the generators.

 ## License